Optical Spectrum Analyzers

-Here, mo is the number of fringes for the HeNe Reference Laser, m is the number of fringes from the unknown input, no is the index of refraction of air at the reference laser wavelength, nλ is the index of refraction of air at the wavelength λ, and λ o is the vacuum wavelength of the HeNe reference laser.
+Here, mo is the number of fringes for the Reference HeNe laser, m is the number of fringes from the Unknown Input, no is the index of refraction of air at the reference laser wavelength, nλ is the index of refraction of air at the wavelength λ, and λo is the vacuum wavelength of the HeNe reference laser (632.991 nm).

-The resolution of the FT-OSA operating as a Wavelength Meter is substantially higher than the system when it operates as a broadband spectrometer because the system can resolve a fraction of a fringe up to the limit set by the phase locked loop multiplier (see the section on Interferogram Data Acquisition).
-In practice, the resolution of the system is limited by the bandwidth and structure of the Unknown Input, noise in the detectors, drift in the Reference Laser, interferometer alignment, and other systematic errors.
+The resolution of the FT-OSA operating as a Wavelength Meter is substantially higher than the system when it operates as a broadband spectrometer because the system can resolve a fraction of a fringe up to the limit set by the phase-locked loop multiplier (see the Interferogram Data Acquisition section above).
+In practice, the resolution of the system is limited by the bandwidth and structure of the Unknown Input, noise in the detectors, drift in the Reference HeNe, interferometer alignment, and other systematic errors.
 The system has been found to offer reliable results as low as ±0.1 pm in the visible spectrum and ±0.2 pm in the NIR/IR (see the Specs tab for details).

 Wavelength Calibration and Accuracy

-This FT-OSA instrument incorporates a stabilized HeNe reference laser with a vacuum wavelength of 632.991 nm.
-The use of a stabilized HeNe ensures long-term wavelength accuracy as the dynamics of the stabilized HeNe are well known and controlled.
-The instrument is factory aligned so that the reference and unknown input beams experience the same optical path length change as the interferometer is scanned.
+The FT-OSA instruments incorporate a stabilized HeNe reference laser with a vacuum wavelength of 632.991 nm.
+The use of a stabilized HeNe ensures long-term wavelength accuracy as the dynamics of the stabilized HeNe are well-known and controlled.
+The instrument is factory-aligned so that the Reference HeNe and Unknown Input beams experience the same optical path length change as the interferometer is scanned.
 The effect of any residual alignment error on wavelength measurements is less than 0.5 ppm; the input beam pointing accuracy is ensured by a high-precision ceramic receptacle and a robust interferometer cavity design.
 No optical fibers are used within the scanning interferometer.
-The wavelength of the Reference Laser in air is actively calculated for each measurement using the Eldén formula with temperature and pressure data collected by sensors internal to the instrument.
+The wavelength of the Reference HeNe in air is actively calculated for each measurement using the Eldén formula with temperature and pressure data collected by sensors internal to the instrument.